wandb/tiny-ml/README.md

-# Truely tiny-ml with WandB (Wake word detection) 🎙️
+# Truely TinyML with WandB (Wake word detection) 🎙️

 ## Here we will cover :